TheBevyFlock/bevy_new_2d/README.md

 # Bevy Quickstart

-This template is a great way to get started on a new [Bevy](https://bevyengine.org/) game — especially for a game jam!
+This template is a great way to get started on a new [Bevy](https://bevyengine.org/) game—especially for a game jam!
 Start with a [basic project structure](#write-your-game) and [CI / CD](#release-your-game) that can deploy to [itch.io](https://itch.io).
 You can [try this template in your web browser!](https://the-bevy-flock.itch.io/bevy-quickstart)